afazio1/afazio1/README.md

 ### Just a girl who likes to code :)

-- 🔭 I’m currently working on a Swift UI YouTube Series
+- 🔭 I’m currently working on a full stack portfolio website
 - 🌱 I’m currently learning iOS App Development with Swift
 - 👯 I’m looking to collaborate on an Indie Pixel Game
 - 🤔 I’m looking for help with Database Management